soniangn/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-PROJECT 16 - C - Pointers, arrays and strings
+#C - Pointers, arrays and strings

-General
+## Learning Objectives
 - What are pointers and how to use them
 - What are arrays and how to use them
 - What are the differences between pointers and arrays